 APPENDIX.
 PROCEDURES FOR AMENDING WMO MANUALS AND GUIDES THAT ARE THE RESPONSIBILITY OF THE COMMISSION FOR BASIC SYSTEMS Commission for observation, Infrastructure and Information Systems

+Note: This Appendix will be amended by a revised version to be developed by the Commission for Observation, Infrastructure and Information Systems as requested by Recommendation 5.1.1(3)/1 (INFCOM-1(III)) to ensure consistency with other relevant Manuals and Guides [Japan, Secretariat]

 1. DESIGNATION OF RESPONSIBLE Committees BODIES